I Tried TikTok's 'SPF Layering' Trick & It's The Best Way To Protect Skin

 Regardless of the brand or formulation, sunscreen takes a little while to sink into the skin and my impatience often gets the better of me.
 Even as a beauty director, I'll admit that I often think about skipping it entirely, but if having access to some of the best skincare experts in the business has taught me anything, it's that sunscreen is a must for all skin types and tones — and in all weather.
 Yes, even when it's cloudy outside.

-I'm currently using L'Oréal Revitalift Clinical SPF50+ Invisible Fluid, £19.99, a broad-spectrum sunscreen which protects against UVA rays (responsible for premature ageing and skin cancer) and UVB rays (which cause sunburn).
+I'm currently using a broad-spectrum sunscreen that protects against UVA rays (responsible for premature ageing and skin cancer) and UVB rays (which cause sunburn).
 It also boasts hydrating hyaluronic acid, moisturising glycerin and antioxidant vitamin C to shield skin against dulling pollution.
 As a baseline, I began with a very light layer (much less than I would usually apply), which absorbed in a matter of seconds.

 Advertisement